-If you’re looking to implement Business Health Insurance for employees, the first thing many people consider is just how much it will cost.
+If you’re looking to implement Business Health Insurance for employees, the first thing many of our clients end up asking is how much it will cost.

 There are a variety of factors that will influence the cost of the scheme, however, which makes it tricky to give a general idea of the cost.

-Business Health Insurance schemes are very similar to Private Medical Insurance paid for by individuals, with the main difference being that the policy is paid for by the company rather than the individual receiving the cover.
+Business Health Insurance schemes are similar to Private Medical Insurance paid for by an individual.
+The main difference being that the policy is paid for by the company rather than the individual receiving the cover.

 This means that the same factors affecting the cost of Private Medical Insurance will also have an impact on your group scheme.

-Cantilever Architects is a small team of London based architects consisting of 5 members that want a Business Health Insurance scheme that covers all of their employees.
+Cantilever Architects is a small team of London based architects.
+They are a 5 member team that want a Business Health Insurance scheme to covers all of their employees.

 While there are more employees than the above example, there can be a group discount for larger schemes, leading to a lower cost per employee.